xnie0204/reservation-application/README.md

 - add a robust design in foodList class which in setTime method.
 This design helps void no work time and wrong time format.

 ### Phase 4: Task 3
+- I would creat a abstract called page, all class including page   can be extends to this abstract class,